NREL/EnergyPlus/doc/src/docs/EngineeringReference/13f-EncyclopaedicRefs.md

 The ZoneThermalChimney input object is available for modeling a thermal chimney which is a device that uses stack driven air movement to ventilate spaces within a building.
 These systems have been used successfully in buildings as small as the size of an outhouse up to large commercial buildings.
 The air within a thermal chimney is heated naturally using solar energy.
 The air increases in temperature which causes its density to drop.
 This drop in density results in a natural vertical movement of air and a local drop in pressure.
 The drop in pressure is relieved by drawing air from the building interior, and the heat gained within the thermal chimney does not enter the occupied portion of the building.
 These systems are often used in support of natural ventilation systems.
 The EnergyPlus model will seek to model the air heat balance effects of the thermal chimney, balance air movements caused by the thermal chimney, and report other appropriate system variables.
 The new model will be linked into the air heat balance in a fashion similar to the current infiltration and simple ventilation models but will not be linked to an HVAC air loop.
 Any flow through the thermal chimney will be accounted for in the air mass balance in the HVAC calculations.
 However, other sophisticated ventilation strategies can be handled by other existing EnergyPlus components.

-n Thermal Chimney Input Requirements
+* Thermal Chimney Input Requirements

-n Distance from the top of thermal chimney to each inlet (m),
+* Distance from the top of thermal chimney to each inlet (m),

-n Relative ratio of air flow rates passing through each inlet,
+* Relative ratio of air flow rates passing through each inlet,

-n Width of the absorber wall (m),
+* Width of the absorber wall (m),

-n Discharge coefficient,
+* Discharge coefficient,

-n Cross sectional area of air channel outlet (m<sup>2</sup>),
+* Cross sectional area of air channel outlet (m<sup>2</sup>),

-n Cross sectional areas of each air channel inlet (m<sup>2</sup>)
+* Cross sectional areas of each air channel inlet (m<sup>2</sup>)

-n  Assumptions
+*  Assumptions

-n Surface temperature of the glass cover is uniformly distributed.
+* Surface temperature of the glass cover is uniformly distributed.

-n Surface temperature of the absorber wall is uniformly distributed.
+* Surface temperature of the absorber wall is uniformly distributed.

-n The inlet temperature of the air channel in the thermal chimney is equal to the room air temperature.
+* The inlet temperature of the air channel in the thermal chimney is equal to the room air temperature.

-n Resistance to the air flow due to the surface friction is negligible.
+* Resistance to the air flow due to the surface friction is negligible.

-n The discharged amount of interior air induced by the thermal chimney is replaced by the outdoor air infiltration.
+* The discharged amount of interior air induced by the thermal chimney is replaced by the outdoor air infiltration.

 ![Thermal Chimney](EngineeringReference/media/image7454.png)